 The Agreements Network is a decentralized contract management platform that uses smart contract technology to create, prove, and operate legal agreements.
 It’s built to revolutionize the way lawyers, businesses, and consumers transact across the globe.
 The foundation of The Agreements Network consists of blockchain data assurance, along with smart contract Archetypes and Active Agreements.

-Active Agreements combine legal templates with smart contract formation, execution and fulfilment workflows to create a more useful legal products, by design.
-Users running blockchain nodes in The Agreements Network upload legal contracts, documents and instruments, along with smart contract workflows, to create packages we call Archetypes.
+Active Agreements combine legal templates with smart contract formation, execution and fulfillment workflows to create more useful legal products, by design.
+Users running blockchain nodes in The Agreements Network upload legal contracts, documents and instruments along with smart contract workflows to create packages we call Archetypes.

 Consumers purchase these Archetypes to produce Active Agreements, individual contracts that automate many of the rights and obligations of parties.
 Active Agreements are extensible, scalable, computable legal products that operate efficiently, promote better decisions and open new value streams for global markets.

 The Agreements Network revamps the outdated processes of the legal industry with a product created to keep pace with a rapidly-evolving networked world.
 One of the biggest problems the world currently has is that legal instruments and legal services providers are largely unable to provide relevant transactional legal services to their customers.
 While the problem is mostly hidden, nearly every business interaction between companies – in other words, basically all commercial activity – happens because there’s a legal contract underlying the interaction.
 However, as commerce continues to evolve there is a growing chasm between the traditional world that pin-stripe-suited lawyers in leather chairs operate in and the real world.